cameronsampson/xcuitest-example/README.md

 Please use the linked CircleCI documentation and anything you can find to complete this final portion of the assignment.
 CircleCI CLI validation of your config file should be successful prior to submission.

 ### Reflections
-One of our core values at Doximity is to leave the code better than you found it.

 If there are additional test scenarios you would implement, or any other improvement to the test automation infrastructure or CI setup that you would make if given time, you are welcome to add a description of the improvements you would make in Reflections.md.
 You are also encouraged to add as many comments as you deem necessary to your pull request.